 Fall 2016 Honor Roll & Principal's List Recognitions March 29 & 30, 2017

-Fall 2016 Honor Roll students achieved a cumulative average between 90-94.9; they will be honored during the school day Wednesday, March 29.
-Principal’s List students earned a cumulative grade point average of 95 or higher; they will be honored during the school day Thursday, March 30.
+Fall 2016 Honor Roll students achieved a cumulative average between 90-94.9; they were honored during the school day Wednesday, March 29.
+Principal’s List students earned a cumulative grade point average of 95 or higher; they were honored during the school day Thursday, March 30.
 Congratulations to these outstanding scholars for a successful semester and for their demonstrated commitment to academic excellence.

 Fall Semester 2017 Honor Roll & Principal's List